fortunejs/fortune/README.md

 ### Unit Testing

-Tests are written with Mocha, and are run against the default NeDB adapter.
+Tests are written with Mocha, and are run against the MongoDB adapter.
 To run tests:

 ```
 $ npm test